 What Kinds Of Elbow Brace Are Available?

 There are a variety of different elbow braces available and the one you choose will depend on the type of injury you have, the severity and what stage of the recovery process you are in.
 Some common types of elbow braces include clasps (such as for epicondylitis), straps (such as for tennis elbow) and sleeves (such as for golfer’s elbow).
+We briefly discuss these types below, and more information on the types of tennis elbow brace and their respective healing mechanisms can be found here.

 Clasp elbow braces consist of a plastic clasp or clip which fits around the arm, secured with a strap with a pressure point over the muscle a couple of cm below the point of pain on the elbow.
 Clasps provide support and compression to help absorb and prevent unnecessary movement or force on the elbow.
 While clasp braces work well because they can be applied precisely to the point of pain or injury, they are usually more expensive as they need to be fitted correctly to be effective.